Did you know you can easily improve your onboarding process with a social media questionnaire for new clients?

-In this guide, we’ll show you a simple how to create a simple social media questionnaire to kick things off on a positive note—and make sure every new campaign starts on the right foot.
+We’ve put together everything you need to implement a simple social media questionnaire to kick things off on a positive note.

-You need to address their questions and concerns, set expectations and ensure they understand the services available to them.
+A client onboarding process is when you welcome new clients, address their questions and concerns, set expectations, and ensure they understand the services available to them.

 For a social media agency, it is an essential element that sets the tone of the future relationship and helps ensure it runs smoothly.